fobsolutions/react-grid-calendar/README.md

 #### Availability

+By default Calendar in Grid Mode hides the cells that are not inside of availability.
+If you want to display all the cells do not provie `availability` property in `columns` at all.

 To disable from clicking and grey out some of the cells that are use the `availability` object like so:

 ```